hclpandv/azure-cloud-Learning/azure-virtual-network-gateway/azure-vpn-gateway.md

 >A VPN gateway is a specific type of virtual network gateway that is used to send encrypted traffic between an Azure virtual network and an on-premises location over the public Internet.
 You can also use a VPN gateway to send encrypted traffic between Azure virtual networks over the Microsoft network.
 Each virtual network can have only one VPN gateway.
 However, you can create multiple connections to the same VPN gateway.
 When you create multiple connections to the same VPN gateway, all VPN tunnels share the available gateway bandwidth.

+## Local Network Gateway

+>A local network gateway represents the on-premises site that you want to connect to a virtual network.
+The local network gateway specifies the public IP address of the VPN device and IP address ranges located on the on-premises site.
+Later, you may create a VPN gateway connection between the virtual network gateway for the virtual network, and the local network gateway for the on-premises site.

 > #### What is a virtual network gateway?
 >A virtual network gateway is composed of two or more VMs that are deployed to a specific subnet you create called the gateway subnet.
 Virtual network gateway VMs contain routing tables and run specific gateway services.
 These VMs are created when you create the virtual network gateway.
 You can't directly configure the VMs that are part of the virtual network gateway.